akupiec/ldash/README.md

 Because of this, LDash works completely in your web browser.
 It doesn't need a server to run, so it comes **without** one.

+Here is full [demo page](https://akupiec.github.io/ldash/) ready to be copy/pasted

 # Quick start

 Copy everything from live demo inside `public` directory to your statically hosted directory :)